10 Tips for Present and Future Undergraduate Students in Nigeria

 If you believe everything you read, better not read.

-Your university/college days is one you will live to remember; and whether you’ll remember this stage of your life in satisfaction or in regret depends on what you make of it.
-This is a very important stage of a young life of which the experience you create is totally your responsibility.
-As graduates out of school, looking back through school days as a student in Higher Institution, we sometimes wish we’ve known better than we did at that time.
-If you learn to look at things from the bright side, you‘ll understand there’s not room for regrets because everything we did and didn’t do while in school should all turn to be profitable experiences; it’s just a matter of how you look at it.
-If you are a student currently in a higher institution; University, Polytechnic or College of Education, I want to share with you a few tips that will help you have an interesting experience in school and prepare for your career after school.
+Your university/college days are one you will live to remember; and whether you’ll remember this stage of your life with satisfaction or regret depends on what you make of it.
+This is a very important stage of a young life in which the experience you create is your responsibility.
+As graduates out of school, looking back through school days as a student in a Higher Institution, we sometimes wish we’d known better than we did at that time.
+If you learn to look at things from the bright side, you‘ll understand there’s no room for regrets because everything we did and didn’t do while in school should all turn out to be profitable experiences; it’s just a matter of how you look at it.
+If you are a student currently in a higher institution; University, Polytechnic, or College of Education, I want to share with you a few tips that will help you have an interesting experience in school and prepare for your career after school.

 Got Admission to Study in US or Canada?
 See if you are eligible for international student loan